Learn about our Team

-Alessandra Innesti (London office)
+Alessandra Innesti (Associate)

 Alessandra received her PhD in Employment law at the University of Bergamo in 2015.
 She was a visiting researcher at the University of Middlesex in London where she worked on Employment and Discrimination law.
 She worked as a researcher and legal advisor on multiple projects and research in Italy.
 Previously she received a BA in Law and a Masters in International and EU Law both at the University of Pisa.
 At Spark Alessandra currently works on projects on data protection and has recently managed a study to support the review of Directive 2003/98/EC on the re-use of public sector information across the EU28 Member States for DG CONNECT.
 Her mother tongue is Italian and she speaks fluent English.